-- Manage the Creative Activations Fund. - Prioritize, raise funds for and support the implementation of Community Partnership projects. - · Provide support, as requested, to City Systems and Public-Private Partnership projects. - Solicit temporary and/or permanent displays of art in City facilities. - · Promote public artworks that are created in Dunwoody.
+- Manage the Creative Activations and Mural Catalyst funds. - Prioritize, raise funds for and support the implementation of Community Partnership projects. - · Provide support, as requested, to City Systems and Public-Private Partnership projects. - Solicit temporary and/or permanent displays of art in City facilities. - · Promote public artworks that are created in Dunwoody.